- Purchase the complete Expat Arrivals Chile Guide (PDF)

 Fast facts

-Population: About 19 million
+Population: Nearly 20 million

 Capital city: Santiago

-Neighbouring countries: Chile is bordered by Bolivia and Argentina to the east, and Peru to the north.
+Neighbouring countries: Chile is bordered by Bolivia and Argentina to the east and Peru to the north.

 Political system: Unitary presidential constitutional republic